 Professional Training and Development

-Postdoctoral Fellows will participate in four year-long seminars facilitated by senior staff members.
+Postdoctoral Fellows will participate in several seminars facilitated by senior staff members.

-Advanced Clinical Seminar is a one-hour seminar that meets every other week for an in-depth exploration of complex clinical cases and diagnoses.
+Advanced Clinical Seminar is a one-hour seminar that meets for an in-depth exploration of complex clinical cases and diagnoses.
 It provides Fellows with broader exposure to clinical work than we may see working in a brief psychotherapy setting.

-Public Health Seminar is a year-long seminar meeting every other week to learn what goes into developing a successful public health campaign for a university campus community.
+Public Health Seminar meets to learn what goes into developing a successful public health campaign for a university campus community.
 Fellows will get experience with what community assessments, collaboration, and center-wide planning is involved in these projects.

 Clinical Team Meetings

-Each Fellow will join one of the two Clinical Teams that meet for one hour weekly, prior to staff meetings.
-Our staff psychologists are divided into the two teams that remain consistent throughout the year, and are joined alternately by the staff psychiatrist, when the schedule permits.
+Each Fellow will join a Clinical Team that meets for one hour weekly, prior to staff meetings.
+Our clinical staff are divided into teams that remain consistent throughout the year, and are joined alternately by the staff psychiatrist, when the schedule permits.
 Teams review all new clients, emergencies, and clinical consultations seen during the previous week, and make recommendations about how to proceed.
 Teams are also available for case consultation with on-going clients or clinical situations that are requiring more management to reach resolution.

 Case Conference Meetings